| Using Movies to Transform

 we want to be.
 Things seem perfect and settled.
 Somewhere

 in our heart, we know they will remain this way forever.
+But life by definition is a constant series

 of changes.
 Change is inevitable, permanence, an illusion.